What Is a Solar Tube?

 How much do solar tubes cost?

 Expect to pay $650 to $2,150 for the purchase and installation of solar tubes.
-Many companies offer DIY kits that range from $250 to $600, but leaks are a common issue with rooftop lighting, so it’s probably best to have your solar tube installed by professionals unless you have previous experience.
+Some companies offer DIY kits for lower prices, but leaks are a common issue with rooftop lighting, so it’s probably best to have your solar tube installed by professionals unless you have previous experience.

 Solar tube purchase and installation costs